-UK: Allies Must 'double Down' and Send Ukraine Tanks, Jets
+UK: Allies Must 'Double Down' and Send Ukraine Tanks, Jets

-LONDON (AP) — Britain’s top diplomat called Wednesday for Western allies to send tanks, warplanes and other heavy weapons to Ukraine, saying fears of escalating the war were misplaced and “inaction would be the greatest provocation.”
+Britain's top diplomat called Wednesday for Western allies to send tanks, warplanes, and other heavy weapons to Ukraine, saying fears of escalating the war were misplaced and "inaction would be the greatest provocation."

 Foreign Secretary Liz Truss said "this is a time for courage, not caution" among nations helping Ukraine fight Russia's invasion.